 So, do you want to be a genius?
 I propose a distinction that will let you know if you qualify.
 Just answer the following question:

 Do you invent things or do you make stuff up?

 If you say you invent things I want to see the lab coat.
-At the very least I expect you to be a geeky type, borderline sociopathic, working in a garage or your parents' basement, trying to figure out a completely new way to make or do something.
+At the very least I expect you to be a borderline sociopath, working in a garage or your parents' basement, trying to figure out a completely new way to make or do something.
 If you're that type, there's a chance you could be a genius.
 You might come up with a revolutionary idea that has a tangible result in the real world.
 If, on the other hand, you sit at home and make stuff up, you're a writer.
-Everything you do takes place in the imagination: yours and that of your audience.
-And you can't be a genius.

-Wait, what gives me the right to make this kind of ridiculous pronouncement?
-And surely it's a reactionary statement, now that the artificial distinctions between science and the humanities, that didn't really exist before the 17th century, are being eroded by new developments like string theory that require a certain metaphysical sensibility to be wholly understood?
-Yeah, but bollocks to that.
+But what gives me the right to make this kind of pronouncement?
+And surely it's a reactionary statement, now the artificial distinctions between science and the humanities, that didn't exist before the 17th century, are being eroded by new developments like string theory that require a certain metaphysical sensibility to be wholly understood?
+Yeah, but fuck that.
 I just don't think the word genius should be bandied about by people who don't know what they're talking about, which is most people.
 I can't prove that, but I don't care.
 However, if you want to disprove it, go ahead, genius.